 The best way to see how well the computer operates is by testing it with a maximum load.
 Here are several ways you can do that:

-- Open a dozen of tabs and browse the web;
+- Open a dozen tabs and browse the web;

 - Watch videos from the drive and on YouTube;

-- Open a dozen of files at the same time;
+- Open a dozen files at the same time;

-- Launch several apps simultaneously (e.g., a browser, an office suite app, and a video player).
+- Launch many apps at once (e.g., a browser, an office suite app, and a video player).

 7. Software Compatibility

-Here are three more tips for you to make sure you get the best machine possible for your hard-earned money:
+These are a few important things you should verify before money changes hands.
+But that’s not all you should take into account.
+Consider three more tips for you to make sure you get the best machine possible for your hard-earned money:

 - Prioritize large sellers: It’s better to start your search at brick-and-mortar shops like Best Buy.
 Steer away from websites Craigslist and eBay: there are a lot of scammers there, and you can’t touch and test a device before buying.